247sathish/AndroidPreparation/AndroidInterviewReadMe.md

 	An Intent is basically a message ,that message is passed between components (such as Activities, Services, Broadcast Receivers, and Content Providers).
 	There are two types of intents in android:
-	Implicit intent is used to invoke the system components Intent i = newIntent(android.content.Intent.ACTION_VIEW,Uri.parse(“http://www.amazon.com”));
+	//An implicit intent is used when you want to request an action or service without specifying the target component.
+	Intent i = newIntent(android.content.Intent.ACTION_VIEW,Uri.parse(“http://www.amazon.com”));
 	startActivity(i);
+	//An explicit intent is used when you want to explicitly specify the target component that should handle the intent.
-	Explicit intent is used to invoke the activity class Intent intent = newIntent (this, SecondActivity.class);
+	Intent intent = newIntent (this, SecondActivity.class);
 	startActivity(intent);

+	//In summary, implicit intents are used to request an action or service without specifying the target component, while explicit intents are used to explicitly specify the target component within your own app or another app.

 Pass data between activities-in-android-application